 Place sago in a medium bowl.
 Bring milk to the boil and pour over sago.
 Cover and refrigerate overnight to soak.

-In a separate bowl, soak the mixed dried fruit in the brandy (or Grand Marnier) and vanilla overnight, covered.
+In a separate bowl, soak the mixed dried fruit in the brandy (or Grand Marnier) and vanilla overnight.
+Cover the bowl.

 Next day, combine all the ingredients together in a large bowl.